lumeland/lume.land/docs/advanced/deployment.md

 ## GitLab Pages

 To deploy a Lume site using
-[GitLab Pages](https://docs.gitlab.com/ee/user/project/pages/), set a CI/CD
+[GitLab Pages](https://docs.gitlab.com/ee/user/project/pages/), create a CI/CD
 configuration with the following code:

 <lume-code>